cranrob/home_vpn/README.md

 6. On the "Public IP or DNS" screen, select "DNS Entry" and enter the DNS name you chose in Step 4.

-## Step 6: Set Up Port Forwarding On Your Router
-This step will vary depending what brand of router you have.
-[This page](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/) has information on how to configure port forwarding on popular routers.

-You will need to forward UDP Port 51820 (or the port you selected during setup) to the IP address of your Raspberry Pi.

 ## Step 6: Prepare your VPN Client Configurations
 It is recommended to create separate client identities for each device that may use your VPN.
 This way if a device is lost or the client key is compromised, you won't have  to change the keys for the rest of the devices.
 1. For each client, run